 - How rent and utilities will be paid while the WV WORKS case is ineligible.
+Determine how extra expenses, such as, but not limited to, cleaning and laundry supplies, clothing, etc. will be covered.

+Explain that if a client is in their first sanction, Emergency Assistance is not available for 1 month.
+For the second and subsequent sanctions, Emergency Assistance is not available for the first 3 months of a sanction period.

-Determine how extra expenses, such as, but not limited to, cleaning and laundry supplies, clothing, etc. will be covered. - Explain that Emergency Assistance is not available for a family serving a sanction. - Explain that Food Stamp benefits will not increase for 3 months due to the loss of WV WORKS. - Explain that the client must establish good cause to avoid a 3rd sanction.
+- Explain that Food Stamp benefits will not increase due to the loss of WV WORKS. - Explain that the client must establish good cause to avoid a sanction.